dvmarinoff/Flux/README.md

 ### ANT+

 Support for ANT+ is experimental at the moment.
-Works only on Linux desktop in combination with ANT+ stick.
-Follow these [instructions](https://github.com/dvmarinoff/Flux/wiki/How-to:-ANT----stick-on-Ubuntu) to give permissions to the ANT+ USB stick.
-Support for Android and Windows 10 is coming soon.
+It is being rewritten right now and the code is moved to [WebANT](https://github.com/dvmarinoff/WebANT), which has a separate demo.
+When it becomes stable enough will be merged here.
+It currently has support for MacOS, Linux and Android, Windows 10 is a possibility.

-The current development setup is using Suunto movestick mini, Garmin Fenix 5 watch broadcasting heart rate, Tacx Heart Rate monitor, and Tacx Flux S trainer, with an Ubuntu 20.04.2 LTS laptop and M1 Mac.
+The current development setup is using Suunto movestick mini, Garmin Fenix 5 watch broadcasting heart rate, Tacx Heart Rate monitor, Tacx Flux S trainer, and X240 laptop with Ubuntu 20.04.2 LTS, M1 Mac, and Samsung S9 Android phone.

 ## The Demo
 You can check a pre-release demo of the web version at